jameseditor/james-slone-portfolio/ReadMe.md

 - Provide potential clients, collaborators, and employers with easy access to his portfolio, resume, and testimonials.

-- Communicate his storytelling approach and creative values through visuals, layout, and copy.
+- Communicate his storytelling approach and creative values through visuals and layout.

+- Serves as a great backup code assignment, showcasing my web development skills in case I pursue a webdev job in the future.

 ### 📁 Key Sections